flutter/website/src/development/ui/widgets-intro.md

 ---
-title: A Tour of the Flutter Widget Framework
+title: Introduction to Widgets
 ---

-## Introduction
+{% comment %} This page needs more cleanup.
+API references should be accumulated at the end of the page to avoid repeating links. {% endcomment -%}

+{% assign api = site.api | append: '/flutter' -%}

-Flutter widgets are built using a modern react-style framework, which takes inspiration from [React](http://facebook.github.io/react/).
+Flutter widgets are built using a modern react-style framework, which takes inspiration from [React](http://facebook.github.io/react).
 The central idea is that you build your UI out of widgets.
 Widgets describe what their view should look like given their current configuration and state.
 When a widget's state changes, the widget rebuilds its description, which the framework diffs